grapestone5321/robond-deep_learning/writeup.md

 # Writeup

 ## 1. Data Collection
 A starting dataset has been provided for this project.
-Alternatively, additional data of my own to improve my model are collected.
+Additional data of my own are also collected to improve my model.
+The total number of images in training/validation dataset are as follows:

 number_of_ training_images = 5075